-Crime Rate: Safer than 75% of Illinois cities
+- Crime Rate: Safer than 69% of Chicago neighborhoods

 Things to Do in Lincoln Park

-Crime Rate: Safer than 86% of Illinois cities
+- Crime Rate: Safer than 1% of Chicago neighborhoods

 Things to Do in The Loop

 Spend the afternoon exploring African pottery, Greco-Roman sculptures, and Japanese woodblock prints at The Art Institute of Chicago.
-Catch Broadway musicals and performances by touring comedians and musicians at The Chicago Theatre.
-Test your fear of heights with the Skydeck at Willis Tower, where you can stand 1,353 feet in the air over the Chicago cityscape.
-Walk, take a boat tour, or grab dinner along the Chicago Riverwalk.
-Try signature sushi rolls like the Volcano Roll, Pink Lady, or Mango California at Ryo Sushi.
-Get the Red Velvet French Toast or Classic Eggs Benedict at breakfast hot spot Wildberry Pancakes & Cafe.
+Head over to Millennium Park for winter ice skating, or stop by another Chicago must-see, Cloud Gate (commonly known as The Bean)!
+Catch Broadway musicals or performances by touring comedians and musicians at The Chicago Theatre.
+Stand 1,353 feet in the air over the Chicago cityscape at the Skydeck at Willis Tower.
+Walk, kayak, take a boat tour, or grab dinner and a drink at institutions like O’Briens Riverwalk Café and Beatnick On The River along the Chicago Riverwalk.
+Chow down on the Red Velvet Cake French Toast or Classic Eggs Benedict at breakfast hotspot Wildberry Pancakes & Cafe.
+Satisfy your sweet tooth with a Cinnamon Roll, Marble Pound Cake, or Cake Rainbow at Goddess and the Baker.
+Sample signature sushi rolls like the Volcano Roll, Pink Lady, or Mango California at Ryo Sushi.
 Enjoy live music, shuffleboard, and over 30 beers on tap at 2Twenty2 Tavern.
-Or head to Brando’s Speakeasy—one of the best karaoke bars in Chicago—for singing, dancing, and speciality cocktails.
+Have a blast singing and dancing, and throwback some specialty cocktails at one of the best karaoke bars in Chicago, Brando’s Speakeasy.

-Crime Rate: Safer than 18% of Illinois cities
+- Crime Rate: Safer than 34% of Chicago neighborhoods

-Crime Rate: Safer than 43% of Illinois cities
+- Crime Rate: Safer than 47% of Chicago neighborhoods

 Moving to Chicago?
 Extra Space Storage has several storage facilities locations throughout the Chicago metro, so we can help with your transition.
-Find a storage unit near you!
+Find affordable storage units in Chicago!

 Neighborhood statistics from AreaVibes